-ISLAMABAD (Reuters) - Pakistan's military warned of "grievous consequences" from its worsening relations with the civilian government on Wednesday and Prime Minister Yusuf Raza Gilani fired the top defense bureaucrat as a crisis deepened in the country's leadership.
+ISLAMABAD (Reuters) - Pakistan's military warned of "grievous consequences" from its worsening relations with the civilian government Wednesday, and Prime Minister Yusuf Raza Gilani sacked the top defense bureaucrat, as a crisis deepened in the country's leadership.

-The powerful military has often been at odds with civilian leaders and has ruled Pakistan for more than half of its 64-year history as an independent state after repeated coups.
+The powerful military has often been at odds with civilian leaders and has ruled the country for more than half its 64 year history as an independent state after repeated coups.

-The "memogate" scandal - which erupted last year over a leaked document seeking U.S. help in preventing a coup - has brought tension between generals and politicians to the worst point since the army restored civilian rule after last seizing power in 1999.
+The "memogate" scandal - which erupted last year over a leaked memo seeking U.S. help preventing a coup - has brought tension between generals and politicians to the worst point since the army restored civilian rule after last seizing power in 1999.

 That tension has raised fears for the stability of the nuclear-armed country, a vital if wary U.S. ally.

 The memogate scandal is now being investigated by the Supreme Court.
 Gilani told a Chinese news website this week that the military had broken the constitution by issuing its responses to the probe without government permission.